Search results for

 Effect possibly exaggerated for marketing.
 Courtesy of LG.

 QNED is simply another name for Mini-LED technology, which is best described as an enhancement of traditional LCD TVs.
-The best way to understand what this means is to go back to the LCD/LED TVs that have become de facto in the past decade.
+To understand it, let’s quickly go back to the LCD/LED TVs that have become de facto in the past decade.

-LCD produces colors by filtering a common backlight.
+An LCD produces colors by filtering a common backlight.
 In the technology’s original incarnation, the drawback was that backlighting would often bleed into dark pixels, hurting contrast ratios.
 Black portions of an image were never truly black.
-That made LCD panels markedly inferior next to OLED, especially when displaying HDR (high dynamic range) content.
+That made LCD panels markedly inferior next to OLED, which could make blacks appear truly black.
+This is especially important when displaying HDR (high dynamic range) content, which looks true to life.

-QNED helps improve contrast for a better HDR experience vs traditional LCD sets.
+QNED helps improve contrast for a more realistic visual experience vs traditional LCD sets.

 To narrow the gap, LED TVs introduced multiple backlights with “local dimming.”
-This allows the darker portions of an image to be dimmed or turned off, while colors and whites remain in their full glory.
-There are additionally different ways to arrange backlights for dimming, each with its own pros and cons.
-Full-array local dimming — using a grid — is the best, but also costly.
+This allows the certain portions of the display to be dimmed or turned off entriely, while colors and whites elsewhere remain in their full glory.
+There are different ways to arrange backlights for local dimming, each with its own pros and cons.
+Full-array local dimming — using a grid — is the best, but also expensive.
 Edge-based dimming is cheaper, but decidedly inferior.
-You can see examples of both techniques above — full array dimming will always deliver better contrast, particularly in darker scenes.
+You can see examples of both techniques above — full array dimming will always deliver better contrast and black levels, particularly in darker scenes.

 Even with full-array local dimming, however, the number of dimming zones remains a limiting factor.
 LED TVs sometimes exhibit “halo” or “blooming” artifacts between lit and unlit zones.
-Details smaller than the backlight size, such as bright stars in a dark sky, don’t benefit from enhanced contrast ratios.
+Details smaller than the backlight size, such as bright stars in a dark sky, don’t really benefit from the enhanced contrast ratios of these local dimming techniques.
 They can appear washed out compared to the broader image.
-Increasing the number of dimming zones helps smooth out these errors and improve performance, but makes panels more expensive.
+Increasing the number of dimming zones helps smooth out these errors and improve performance, but makes panels much more expensive.
+The average display with full-array local dimming will only have a few hundred zones.

 LG QNED explained